ElegantLin/My-CPU/README.md

 * **Silei LEI**,  *Write CPU By Yourself 1st version, Sept.
 2014*, *Publishing House Of Electronics History*

+## Notice
+This is still a lot to modify and I will add them step by step.

 *All Rights Reserved.
 If you want to use in another project, please refer to **[GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html "GPL-3.0")** for more information.*

-*June 16, 2017 in Tongji University*
+*March 13, 2018 in Tongji University*